tueimage/8dm50-machine-learning/README.md

 The students will receive instruction in the following ways:

-* Lectures;
+* Lectures (on-line and on-campus)
-* Guided practical sessions;
+* On-line guided practical sessions
-* Contact hours with the project instructors for questions, assistance and advice;
+* On-line contact hours with the teaching assistants for questions, assistance and advice
-* Online discussion (in Canvas, see below).
+* On-line discussion (in Canvas, see below)

 Course instructors:
 * Mitko Veta